 Before doing anything else, you must decide what the purpose of your event is.
 Here are a few questions: Is this truly a fundraising event?
 Or does it have other goals?
-Perhaps your organization may be hoping to raise money at the event, but the main function of the event is to gain publicity, or reach out to a new network.
+Perhaps your organization may be hoping to raise money at the charity event, but the main function of the event is to gain publicity or reach out to a new network.
 Does this fit into a larger effort or campaign?
 Are you focused on a large crowd of friends who don’t know much about your cause or a smaller group of familiar supporters and likely donors?
 Many charitable events have more than one goal.
-Figuring out the details for your event will depend on knowing what goals you are trying to achieve.
+Figuring out the details for your charity event will depend on knowing what goals you are trying to achieve.

 2. Fundraising Goal:

 Every fundraising event plan should contain a complete budget listing all of the expenses that will be required to hold the event.
 The cost of an in-person event can increase steadily as the number of attendees goes up.
 Hosting a virtual event can help keep food, space, and materials costs from getting out of control and allows for a lower registration fee.
-Your budget should include staff, invitations, space rental, catering, entertainment, transportation, security, utilities, and anything else that will be required to make the event a success.
-Your budget should take into account your fundraising goal, ensuring that you raise that amount above and beyond all expenses.
+Your budget should include staff, print materials, space rental, catering, entertainment, transportation, security, utilities, and anything else that will be required to make the event a success.
+Your budget should take into account your fundraising goal, ensuring that you raise an amount of funds above and beyond all expenses.
 Be sure to leave a little extra room in your budget for unforeseen costs.

 As part of your fundraising efforts, your event will most likely have a “host committee” and one or more “host committee chairpersons.”
-These people are responsible for contributing substantial amounts to the event and encouraging others to do the same.
-The host committee is generally composed of wealthy donors, business leaders, or local celebrities.
+These people are responsible for contributing substantial amounts to the event and encouraging other attendees to do the same.
+The host committee is generally composed of wealthy donors, leaders of local businesses, or local celebrities.
 The host committee and chairpersons are not responsible for actually running the event, but are integral to ensuring that you reach your guest and fundraising goals.
 The host committee helps with peer-to-peer fundraising and follow-up.

 Your event staff should plan the event set-up well in advance.
 The set-up includes all of the particulars of the actual event: Where will it be?
 Will food be served?
 Will there be entertainment?
 What kind of dress will be required?
 What is the itinerary for the event?